-Inside: Happiness is a choice.
-I don’t have to wait until I lose weight or kick that addiction or gather up 3 degrees to my name.
+Inside: Happiness is a choice for most of us, much of the time.
+I don’t have to wait until I lose weight, resolve all struggle in my life, or gather up 3 degrees to my name.
 I don’t have to wait till I’m married or divorced or until I find my dream job.
 I don’t need more stuff, better weather, a bigger budget or a smaller body, or to be any different from who I already am.
 Now is a perfect time to be happy.

 While I generally think of happiness as linked to external circumstances and joy a more internal, deeply rooted thing that is less easily shaken, I’m not sure it really matters.
 Because I want both.

-I want joy and I want to be happy.
+I want joy AND I want to feel happy.
 I think you want to feel happy.

 I don’t always feel happy.
 Sometimes I feel afraid, horribly anxious, deeply depressed.
 I have buried people I love and walked through horrendous physical pain.
 I have felt awkward and messy and broken.
 Happiness was not on my radar in those moments.
 And yet.

 And yet, I believe happiness is still my choice.

 I see my struggle and want to continue to learn and mature.
 But I get to choose happiness each step of the journey.

 It is my choice to believe that I am inherently worthy and deserve compassion and have small gifts to offer this broken world.